AHorner721/Digital-Image-Processing/README.md

 # Octave - Digital Image Processing
 Learning digital image processing techniques using the open source software GNU Octave.
+(Summer Internship 2019)

 ## Digital Image Processing (DIP) Overview
 Digital image processing is a method used to perform operations on an image in order to extract or enhance useful information.

 Three Steps to Image Processing:
 1. Import image via acquisition tools
-2. Analyze and manipulate the image
+2. Image analysis and manipulation
 3. Output result: An image or report based on image analysis

 Digital Processing Techniques: